-A demonstration project, one-half of a public recital and a covering paper based on the works presented on the recital.
+- A demonstration project with covering paper, and onehalf of a public recital. - A demonstration project, one-half of a public recital and a covering paper based on the works presented on the recital.
+OR - A research paper and one-half of a public recital. - OR - a self contained research or pedagogical project.

-OR

-- A research paper and one-half of a public recital. - OR - a self-contained research or pedagogical project.